Pre Surgery guide

 Inform your surgeon about all medications you are taking, including prescriptions, over-the-counter drugs, and supplements.
 You’ll receive guidance on which medications to continue and which to stop temporarily.

-Pre-surgery guidance
+Pre-surgery Guidance

-Quit smoking
+Quit Smoking

 The implants used in hip and knee replacements are typically made from metal alloys, ceramics, and durable plastics that act as artificial cartilage to cushion the joint movement.